Grand jury: Boyd man ‘cleaned’ money for scammers

 The goods advertised never existed, authorities alleged.

-In order to get the money out of the United States and into the Balklands, authorities said Vallance, Choi and others received the payments from the victims.
+In order to get the money out of the United States and into the Balklands, authorities said the accused and others received the payments from the victims.
 Typically, the money would be uploaded onto a prepaid debit card, then turned into bitcoins — a digital currency — records show.

 The bitcoins were then sent to Romanian accounts, where they could be turned into Euros and other forms of currency, records show.

 Money launderers inside the Eastern District of Kentucky received a percentage for their troubles, records show.
-Vallance's indictment shows he took his payments and converted them into silver bars and other luxury items.
+The man’s indictment shows he took his payments and converted them into silver bars and other luxury items.

-Vallance has been charged with a single count of money laundering.
+The Boyd County man has been charged with a single count of money laundering.
 If convicted, he faces up to 20 years in prison.
-While initially charged in the Ashland Division of the federal court district, Judge David L. Bunning signed an order Friday transferring Vallance's case to Lexington due to its relationship with the Romanian and the Choi indictments.
+While initially charged in the Ashland Division of the federal court district, Judge David L. Bunning signed an order Friday transferring the man’s case to Lexington due to its relationship with the other indictments.

 (606) 326-2653 |